East Wing

-The East Wing of the White House complex was built in 1902 and significantly expanded in 1942.
-In 2025, plans for a larger wing, to include the new White House State Ballroom, were announced and the former building was demolished.
+The East Wing was a portion of the White House complex in Washington, D.C. that was built in 1902, significantly expanded in 1942, and controversially demolished in 2025.
+In the month prior to the demolition, site preparation began for a larger, replacement wing to include the proposed White House State Ballroom.

 Situated on the east side of the Executive Residence, the building served as office space for the first lady and her staff, including the White House social secretary, correspondence staff, and the White House Graphics and Calligraphy Office, all of which have been relocated until the new East Wing is completed.

 The East Wing was connected to the Executive Residence through the East Colonnade, a corridor with windows facing the South Lawn that housed the White House Family Theater and connected to the ground floor of the Executive Residence.

-In 1942, President Franklin Roosevelt oversaw an expansion and remodel of the East Wing.
-This included the construction of the Presidential Emergency Operations Center beneath the building.
+In 1942, President Franklin D. Roosevelt oversaw an expansion and remodeling of the East Wing, which included the construction of the Presidential Emergency Operations Center beneath the building.